BesnikShala/Milestone-project-1/README.md

 - Mentor Oluwafemi Medale
     - For his helpful guidance from the sessions.

-- Code Institute isntructor Matt Rudge
+- Code Institute instructor Matt Rudge
-    - For his detailed tutorials thorughout the modules.
+    - For his detailed tutorials throughout the modules.

 - Slack Community
     - For their help in finding solutions to every single problem. (highlight @anna_ci)